abeltsew/recipe-app/README.md

 # 📖 Blog App <a name="about-project"></a>

-**Blog App** is a Rails-built fully functional website that shows lists posts and empowers readers to interact with them by adding comments and liking posts.
+**Blog App** is a Rails-built fully functional website that shows lists of Foods and Recipies to cook foods with them by tracking your expenses.

 ## 🛠 Built With <a name="built-with"></a>